I Just Don't Have the Heart: Critical reception

 David Giles of Music Week gave a negative review of "I Just Don't Have the Heart", saying: "Cliff crashes to earth with a bump and teams up with SAW.
 The result is a standard SAW somp, putting one of pop's great legends on a level with Sonia".
-A review of Richard's Stronger in the same magazine considered the song as the "worst" track of the album and a "SAW abberation".
-More positively, before releasing his 100th single, Richard invited 2,000 British fans to the London Palladium for a preview of six songs from his album Stronger to choose the one they liked the most as the possible 100th single, and "I Just Don't Have the Heart" ranked at the third position.
+A review of Richard's Stronger in the same magazine considered the song as the "worst" track of the album and a "SAW abberation" [sic].
+MTV Australia host Richard Wilkins pulled the video off air mid-play, controversially disparaging both the track and its high-profile producers.
+When reviewing the single, Stephen Duffy of Record Mirror wrote: "The white dance pop perfection of SAW.
+Cliff sounds a little out of place on this speedy little number.
+How will he moonwalk to this?
+Not as good as Kylie".